Topic: Intimate Partner Violence, Safety, Sexual Assault

 The Duluth Model is a community-based approach that is designed to promote a safe environment for women who have been abused or assaulted, encourage a general understanding of harmful male-dominant actions, facilitate accountability for offenders, and initiate changes in societal acceptance of male control over females.

+The Duluth Model was developed by the Domestic Abuse Intervention Project of Duluth, Minnesota.
 Components of the Duluth Model have been incorporated into domestic abuse-related policies and practices used in many countries around the world.

 Considerations for implementing this program include acquiring buy-in of community members and participants; obtaining training for facilitators; and coordinating multiple systems, such as mental health practitioners, the justice system, and victims' advocacy groups.